 Continue reading “Marine Ecosystems Q&A”

 The coastal location of Owls Head Provincial Park Reserve makes it unsuitable for a golf course for many reasons, including:

 - The need to protect the adjacent marine environment

-- Nova Scotians’ limited public access to the coast (less than 5%)
+- Nova Scotians’ limited public access to the coast (roughly 5% is publicly owned)

 - Coastal erosion